 Opened in 1955 to accommodate first-generation jet airliners on its long runways, O’Hare Airport’s passenger terminal featured an innovative design using what they called “fingers,” now commonly known as concourses, radiating out from central terminal buildings.
 O’Hare is a major hub for both American and United airlines.
 The airport is closest to Chicago’s northwest suburbs.
 Downtown is about 18 miles southeast and takes about 40 minutes in normal traffic.

 O’Hare has four terminals.
 Domestic flights use terminals 1, 2 and 3.
 International flights use Terminal 5 (there is no Terminal 4).
 Walkways connect terminals 1, 2 and 3, both pre- and post-security.
-NOTE: The Airport Transit System (ATS) automated people mover connecting all terminals is closed for construction until late 2019.
-When it reopens it will connect the terminals with a Multi-Modal Facility opened in November 2018 and houses rental cars, economy parking and regional bus services and will also include a new rail station.
+NOTE: The Airport Transit System (ATS) automated people mover connecting all terminals is closed for construction and not expected to reopen until early 2020.
+When it reopens, the ATS will connect the terminals with a Multi-Modal Facility opened in November 2018 and houses rental cars, economy parking and regional bus services and will also include a new rail station.
 During construction, the airport is operating a shuttle bus service from outside baggage claim on the lower level roadway of the terminals.

 Passengers can make international connections to flights leaving from Terminal 5 without leaving the TSA secure area by using the Terminal Transfer Bus service that operates 11 a.m.-9 p.m. from gate B1 in Terminal 1 and gates G17, K20 and L24 in Terminal 3.
 (International passengers who have not checked baggage through to their final destination or otherwise must reclaim checked bags at O’Hare can use the automated ATS or shuttle buses outside the secure area to reach the International Terminal and then check-in with the connecting airline.)